By Jules Joanne Gleeson |

 The existing focus of anarchist politics on prison abolition should not be undermined or dismissed, but added to.
 (That anarchist scenes have so far made a better effort of integrating Marxist gender-race theory into their politics should be addressed as a foremost matter of embarrassment.)
 Particularly, communist theory is well placed to avoid the potential risk for over-emphasis of the role of the state.
 As I have helped argued previously, a return to the old communist slogan ‘Abolish the family!’ is timely.

-The family serves as a unique bastion organising heteronormativity, and through ensuring the inter-generational procession of wealth and access to fixed capital, also anti-blackness.
+The family serves as a unique bastion organizing heteronormativity, and through ensuring the inter-generational procession of wealth and access to fixed capital, also anti-blackness.
 Upbringings and intimacies existing outside of norms which have developed along with capitalism are widely disparaged, and culturally subordinated.
 For as long as heterosexual parents are relied on for giving queer kids upbringing, widespread dispossession will be the rule.
 The role of social reproduction parents are tasked with at present can only be relied on to produce alienation, and rejection.
 For as long as the family remains ‘private’, the actual lives of many queers will feature commonplace threats from regret to physical attack.
-Only through breaking the current monopoly of families on inter-generational recreation of society can we truly liberate successive generations from the arbitrary brutalisation of gender.
+Only through breaking the current monopoly of families on inter-generational recreation of society can we truly liberate successive generations from the arbitrary brutalization of gender.

 One Slogan, Many Voices